gchojnowski/gapTrick/README.md

 # gapTrick – structural characterisation of protein-protein interactions using AlphaFold with multimeric templates

-**gapTrick** is an approach based on monomeric AlphaFold2 models that can identify critical residue-residue interactions in low-accuracy models of protein complexes.
+**gapTrick** is a tools based on monomeric AlphaFold2 models that can identify critical residue-residue interactions in low-accuracy models of protein complexes.
 The approach can aid in the interpretation of challenging experimental structures and the computational identification of protein-protein interactions.

 - [How to cite](#how-to-cite)
 - [Colab notebook](#colab-notebook)